rad73/web-automation-2017/README.md

 When new customer is registered in a client relations management system, create a new queue in tickets tracker.
 For every service, that customer requested inside CRM, create new ticket in an appropriate queue.
-That way two focused products can be combined to deliver full
+That way two focused products can be combined to deliver complete customer satisfaction workflow.

 Personal applications of web automation include: